TinkAnet/Enhancing_LLAMA_Against_Language_Jailbreaks/README.md

 python -m src.analysis.statistic_explicit # For explicit judgment
 ```

-## Methodology

-### Implicit Judgment
-Capturing LLAMA’s baseline response behavior by measuring its refusal rates on harmful prompts.

-### Explicit Judgment
-Employing a two-step evaluation:
-- Prompt Severity Scoring: The model rates each harmful prompt on a 0–5 scale.
-- Response Harm Scoring: Using a position-based weighting system, the model evaluates its own responses to quantify harmful content.

-### Fine-tuning with LoRA
-Training on a merged dataset of adversarial (3 parts) and benign (7 parts) examples, this phase significantly improves refusal rates—from 61.25% to 91.69%—while preserving the model’s performance on safe inputs.

 ## Results

 The research demonstrates:
 - Baseline Performance: LLAMA 3.3–70B shows high refusal rates for overtly harmful prompts (e.g., ~93% for explicit self-harm) but is vulnerable to subtle, nuanced queries (refusal rates as low as ~20–24% in certain categories).
 - Post Fine-Tuning Enhancements: After LoRA-based fine-tuning, overall refusal rates on the SAP200 benchmark increased dramatically (from 61.25% to 91.69%).
 Similar improvements were observed on the HarmBench benchmark, reflecting enhanced zero-shot defenses against unseen jailbreak attempts.
 - Robust Generalization: The fine-tuned model maintains strong performance on benign queries, ensuring that safety is improved without degrading general usefulness.

 ## Troubleshooting